This post compares the observation decks in NYC to help you choose which one is best for you.

 There may be a few audiences that won’t appreciate a visit to the Empire State Building, but most visitors have a wonderful and memorable time.

-This is one of the newest observation decks in New York City, and it's located at Hudson Yards in Manhattan.
+This is one of the newest observation decks in New York City, and it's located at Hudson Yards on the west side of Midtown Manhattan.

 The deck itself extends out from the building and allows for a relatively unobscured view of the city.